He Will Break Your Heart: Subsequent versions

 During the 1960s the song was covered by Margie Singleton, Lulu ("She Will Break Your Heart"), Billy Fury, Bobby Vee, Lloyd Price, Ben E. King, The Merseybeats, Johnny Rivers (title "He Don't Love You, Like I Love You"), Jackie Edwards, among others.

-The band Gallery included a version of the song under the name “He Will Break Your Heart” on their 1972 album Nice To Be With You.
+The band Gallery included a version of the song under the name "He Will Break Your Heart" on their 1972 album Nice To Be With You.

 Jim Croce included a version of the song as part of his "Chain Gang Medley" (along with Sam Cooke's "Chain Gang", and The Coasters "Searchin'") recorded before his death in 1973, it featured on the 1975 album The Faces I've Been and was a chart success as a single in 1976.

 The Greg Kihn Band included a version of the song on their 1976 album, Greg Kihn.

 The Walker Brothers also covered the track on their 1975 comeback album No Regrets under the original title "He Will Break Your Heart".

 Dolly Parton covered the song in 1984, retaining the Orlando and Dawn retitling, though changing the gender to "She Don't Love You", like Margie Singleton did in 1960 to the original "He Will Break Your Heart" song.
 She included the song on The Great Pretender, an album of covers of early rock and roll hits.

 Joe Tex made an answer song singing from the perspective of the other man entitled "I Will Never Break Your Heart".

-The song "Na Na Hey Hey Kiss Him Goodbye" by Steam shares the same first three lines of its first verse with the chorus of "He Will Break Your Heart."